Law enforcement in Germany

-Law enforcement in Germany is constitutionally vested solely with the states, which is one of the main features of the German political system.
+Law enforcement in Germany is constitutionally vested primarily with the states—one of the main features of German federalism.
+Additionally to those 16 state police forces (Landespolizei), there exists a federal police (Bundespolizei), as well as a federal investigative bureau (Bundeskriminalamt), the customs service (Zoll), and a small police force at the German parliament (Bundestagspolizei).

-Policing has always been a responsibility of the German states even after 1871 when the country was unified.
-The 1919 constitution of the Weimar Republic did provide for the possibility of creating a national police force, should the necessity arise, but it was only in the Nazi era that Gestapo (Secret State Police) were unified under central control and a national police force created (the Reich Security Main Office—Reichssicherheitshauptamt, or RSHA).
-The police became a tool of the centralized state and the Nazi party.
+History

-Following the defeat of 1945, Germany was divided; in 1949 the three western zones were turned into the new West Germany, while the Soviet zone became East Germany.
+Policing remained a responsibility of the German states even after 1871 when the country was unified.
+The 1919 constitution of the Weimar Republic did provide for the possibility of creating a national police force, should the necessity arise, but it was only in the Nazi era that the regular police (Ordnungspolizei) and the political police Gestapo (short for Secret State Police) were unified under central control and a national police authority was created (the Reich Security Main Office—Reichssicherheitshauptamt, or RSHA).
+The police, together with SD, SS and SA, became a tool of the centralized state terror and the Nazi party.
+Following its defeat of 1945, Germany was divided; in 1949 the three western zones were turned into the new West Germany, while the Soviet zone became East Germany.
 Each country pursued a different path concerning law enforcement.